cnobile2012/dcolumn/README.md

 Django Tool to Create Dynamic Fields
 ====================================

+*** WARNING *** Version 0.3.0 breaks the previous two versions, but is easy to fix.
+You will need to reassign most 'Value Types' in the Dynamic Column model records in the admin.
+Until version 1.0.0 is reached this may happen again.

 Have you ever wanted to add new fields to a model, but you didn't have time to make the code and model changes required?
 Well this may be a solution to that often occurring scenario.